iojini/apt-logistics-lateral-movement-exfiltration/README.md

 ## Summary

-The investigation revealed a sophisticated multi-stage attack against Azuki Import & Export Trading Co. orchestrated by the ADE SPIDER threat actor group.
-The attack began with external RDP access using compromised credentials for user account kenji.sato from IP address 88.97.178.12.
-Following initial access, the attacker conducted network reconnaissance using arp commands to map the environment.
+The investigation revealed a sophisticated continuation of the initial Azuki Import & Export Trading Co. compromise.
+The attacker returned approximately 72 hours after initial access using a different source IP address (159.26.106.98), conducted lateral movement to the file server (azuki-fileserver01) using the compromised fileadmin account, and executed a multi-stage data exfiltration operation.

-The threat actor demonstrated advanced defense evasion capabilities by creating a hidden staging directory (C:\ProgramData\WindowsCache), adding three file extension exclusions (.bat, .ps1, .exe) to Windows Defender, and excluding the user's temporary folder from security scanning.
-Malware was downloaded using the legitimate certutil.exe utility, a classic Living Off The Land technique that evades detection.

-Persistence was established through multiple mechanisms including a scheduled task named "Windows Update Check" configured to execute malicious payloads daily with SYSTEM privileges, and creation of a backdoor administrator account named "support".
-The attacker deployed Mimikatz (renamed to mm.exe) to harvest credentials from LSASS memory using the sekurlsa::logonpasswords module.

-Command and control communications were established to infrastructure at 78.141.196.6 over port 443 (HTTPS), enabling the attacker to maintain control while blending with legitimate encrypted traffic.
-Stolen data was compressed into export-data.zip and exfiltrated via Discord webhooks using curl.exe, leveraging a trusted cloud service to bypass network security controls.

-The attack culminated in lateral movement to the file server (10.1.0.188) using stolen fileadmin credentials and the built-in mstsc.exe tool.
-Prior to disconnecting, the attacker systematically cleared Security, System, and Application event logs using wevtutil.exe to destroy forensic evidence.
-The attack automation was facilitated by a PowerShell script (wupdate.ps1) disguised as a Windows update utility.
+The threat actor demonstrated advanced tradecraft by conducting extensive reconnaissance (net share, net view, whoami /all, ipconfig /all), establishing a hidden staging directory (C:\Windows\Logs\CBS) disguised as Windows Component-Based Servicing logs, using Living Off the Land Binaries (certutil.exe, xcopy.exe, tar.exe, curl.exe) to avoid detection, renaming credential dumping tools (pd.exe) to evade signature-based detection, dumping LSASS memory to extract credentials, compressing stolen data into portable archives, exfiltrating data to file.io cloud storage, establishing registry-based persistence (FileShareSync) with a masqueraded beacon (svchost.ps1), and deleting PowerShell command history to remove forensic evidence.

-The sophistication of this attack, including the use of multiple persistence mechanisms, extensive anti-forensics, and preference for native Windows tools, is consistent with ADE SPIDER's known tactics, techniques, and procedures.
+The attack specifically targeted IT administrative credentials stored in IT-Admin-Passwords.csv and successfully exfiltrated this sensitive data along with LSASS memory dumps containing cached credentials.
+The sophistication of this attack, including the use of multiple defense evasion techniques, persistence mechanisms, and anti-forensics measures, is consistent with ADE SPIDER's known tactics, techniques, and procedures.
 The targeting of a logistics company in East Asia aligns with the group's established operational patterns and financial motivation.

 ---